-The directory traversal/path traversal attack (also known as dot dot slash attack) is an HTTP exploit that allows an attacker to access restricted files, directories and commands that reside outside the web server’s root directory.
+The Directory Traversal attack (also known as path traversal attack or a dot dot slash attack) is an HTTP exploit that allows an attacker to access restricted files, directories, and commands that reside outside of the web server’s root directory.
 Directory traversal attacks are executed through web browsers.
-An attacker may manipulate a URL in such way that the website will reveal the confined files on the web server.
+An attacker might manipulate a URL in such way that the website will reveal the confined files on the web server.

 Typically, web servers provide two security mechanisms to restrict user access:

 The access control list determines which users or groups are privileged to access, modify, or execute files on the web server.
 Users are restricted from accessing the specific part of the file system on the server, which is known as root, web document root, or CGI root directory.
 The attacker uses the special character dot-dot-slash (

 ../) sequence to escape the web document root, or alternate encodings of the

 ../ sequence to bypass security filters and access files or directories that reside outside of the root directory.